Obs and Gynae ST1 Interview Format 2024

 Is there anything else I need to do?

 Time is always short in interviews.
 The key is to try and plan what you would ideally like to get across to the examiners during each station.
-Hopefully you have found this post useful.
-You can also use our O&G ST1 Interview Question Bank to prepare for each individual station.
+Hopefully, you have found this post useful and remember, you can also use our O&G ST1 Interview Question Bank to prepare for each individual station!

 Try our other articles: